 Records and Assessment

-In line with EYFS guidelines, your child will be observed and assessed throughout their time at Preschool.
-A member of staff, known as a Key Worker, will fill out a “Learning Journey” file for your child, which will include information on their achievements and progress.
+In line with EYFS guidelines, your child will be observed and assessed throughout their time at preschool.
+Your child’s Key Worker, will observe and complete a “Learning Journey” whilst they are with us.
+This will detail information, observations and achievements of your child.
 The file will contain photos of them doing activities and some of the things they have made or drawn.
 The Learning Journey files are kept on the premises, in a lockable cabinet.
 Your child’s file is always available for you to look through and also add to with things from home such as pictures and photos of home activities.